Fiat AS.8

-The Fiat AS.8 was a large Italian 16-cylinder, liquid-cooled V configured aircraft racing engine designed and built in the late-1930s by Fiat for an attempt to capture the air speed record.
+The Fiat AS.8 was a large Italian V16, liquid-cooled aircraft racing engine designed and built in the late-1930s by Fiat for an attempt to capture the air speed record.
 Another reason for the design was to provide the Regia Aeronautica with high performance fighter aircraft engines.

-Production problems caused the project to be abandoned when Italy entered World War II in June 1940, power for the fighter designs moved to licensed-built Daimler-Benz DB 605 V-12 engines as the Fiat RA.1050.
+Production problems caused the project to be abandoned when Italy entered World War II in June 1940, power for the fighter designs moved to licensed-built Daimler-Benz DB 605 V12 engines as the Fiat RA.1050.

 Design and development

-This V-16 engine used a supercharger similar to that used on the Fiat AS.6 capable of delivering air at a boost pressure of 1350 mmHg.
+This V16 engine used a supercharger similar to that used on the Fiat AS.6 capable of delivering air at a boost pressure of 1350 mmHg.
 The unusually long crankshaft was supported by nine main bearings to prevent torsional vibration.
 A propeller speed reduction unit was used to drive contra-rotating propellers.

 During dynamometer testing in the early 1940s the engine produced 2250 hp and ran reliably for over 100 hours, where the AS.6 had been limited to one hour running.

 Work on the speed record aircraft, the Fiat C.S.15, progressed slowly but by June 1940 a static test airframe was ready for wind tunnel analysis, it was predicted to have a top speed of 850 km/h.
 The aircraft suffered damage from air raids and the factory was taken over in 1943 during the German occupation of Italy.